 As we age, issues such as our health and physical well being become increasingly relevant.
 For this reason, planning for a possible disability may now seem like one of the highest priorities when it comes to your estate plan.
-If you created your plan when you were much younger, it may be time for an update.
+If you created your plan when you were much younger and are concerned about becoming disabled in the future, it may be time for an update.

 Planning for Disability